-- "This section of the CoC regarding unannounced audits will become applicable directly after official publication and coming into force of relevant regulations, directives or guidance documents from the European Commission or Member States, that require Notified Bodies to conduct unannounced audits. - Unannounced visits shall be set up and executed by notified bodies separately from and in addition to the regular audit cycle.1 - All elements of unannounced visits shall be conducted by appropriately qualified auditors.
+- Unannounced visits shall be set up and executed by notified bodies separately from and in addition to the regular audit cycle.1 - All elements of unannounced visits shall be conducted by appropriately qualified auditors. - The unannounced audits are product focused audits.
+All audited elements are geared towards the sampled device(s). - •